mt190502/blog.mtaha.dev/content/linux/dual_gpu_passthrough_guide.md

 ## Step 13: Setup shared memory

-- Open Virt-Manager and click on the newly created virtual machine.
+- Open `virt-manager` and click on the newly created virtual machine.
 Next, click on Overview and then XML.
 - Add the following lines to xml file: